AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 and cooking, crafting, terrain transformation using tools, spotting environment clues and guessing and countering opponents' strategies.
-The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
+The player has a choice of exploring a single level at a time or portions of many floors along a single staircase.
 On some levels he may explore and loot with a single scout, eluding most opponents.
-On others he may be forced to change the pace and perform a complete exterminatory sweep involving his whole party.
+On others he may be forced to change pace and perform a complete exterminatory sweep involving his whole party.
 On yet others, his best course of action may be to defend a key location until the first wave of attackers is broken.
-The large game arena calls for strategic thinking, including resource management, frantic races to the exit, big asymmetric melee battles.
-Thus, the crawl scenario is the most replayable adventure, but even the small ones can be refreshed by striving to beat a high score and then ramping up the difficulty settings.
+The large game arena calls for strategic thinking, including resource management and area denial.
+Thus, the crawl scenario is the most replayable adventure, but even the small ones can be refreshed by striving to beat a high score and by ramping up the difficulty settings.

 Exploring the world